AIfA-Radio/WeatherForecast/README.md

 Opendata.

 ## ECMWF
-to be developed - subject to approval of license (applied from 2024/12/01)
+discontinued - license is free of charge for research organisations, but subject to service fee

 ## GFS
 The GFS is run four times a day (00, 06, 12, 18 UTC),